Universal is embracing the controversy, as The Hunt arrives back on the release schedules.

 Universal took the movie off its schedule whilst it decided what it wanted to do next.
 And it’s opted now to press ahead with the release of the film, setting a new March date in the US for it.

-Craig Zobel has directed the film, which now has a new trailer too.
-And it looks like this…
+Craig Zobel has directed the film, and the latest trailer for the movie looks like this:

 And here’s the synopsis, which as you can see, embraces the controversy…